- Specific Skills

 -

-Examples of hyperbole:
+Examples of hyperbole:-

-I haven’t seen you in forever!
+I haven’t seen you in ages!

 -